VALDOM-PROJET-TRANSVERSE-2019/Module3_VehicleEmissions/README.md

 # Interface
 ## Inputs
 - frames_path: a string with the path where are the frames which will be used to process
-- frame_contours: the list containing the bouding boxes computed bu module 2
+- frame_contours: the list containing the bounding boxes computed bu module 2

 ## Output
-- frames_vehicles_co2: a list of frame_vehicles_co2 objectscontaning the CO2 information for each frame
+- frames_vehicles_co2: a list of frame_vehicles_co2 objects containing the CO2 information for each frame

 Team:
-Loic Meynard
+Loïc Meynard
 Valentin Maupin